On the road to the Tōkaidō

 It is not certain that Hiroshige completed the course of Edo in Kyotō during the summer 1832, accompanying the official procession that would present to the emperor the horses offered by the shogun, but he obviously knew some relay as shown in the preparatory sketchbook for the fourth series, kept at MNAA-Guimet.
 Although he also drew his inspiration from travel guides and novels such as "On foot on the Tōkaidō"(1802-1814) Jippensha Ikku, the work of this landscaper par excellence remains no less remarkable.
 However, if Hiroshige has exalted the landscape with lyricism, some prints emphasize human activities and their lot of picturesque or derisory situations.
 So, in the first print, view of the Nihonbashi bridge in the early morning, in Edo, the derisory sight offered in the foreground on the fishermen carrying their baskets of fish and the hindquarters of dogs devouring remains, contrasts with the major event, relegated to the background of the print: the arrival of a procession accompanying a Daimyōled by porters, standard bearers and walking samurai who emerge from the curved bridge.

 Hiroshige makes quite abundant use of Prussian blue (bero-have - indigo of Berlin) which, introduced in 1820 in Japan from Holland, provoked a real "revolution" in the world of Ukiyo-e and more particularly in the field of landscape.
-It is mainly reserved for the description of the sky and water spaces, it allows subtle gradations and helps to suggest a twilight atmosphere as in the print titled Totsuka, detour via Motomachi ((5st station): the abundant use of blues and grays sets the scene at dusk.
-A servant welcomes a rider whose horse ride is burlesque.
-After leaving Edo early in the morning, the travelers spent their first night in this inn.
-A milestone indicates Kamakura Road, whose famous sanctuary is located only 8 km from this relay.
+It is mainly reserved for the description of the sky and water spaces, it allows subtle gradations and helps to suggest a twilight atmosphere as in the print entitled Totsuka, detour via Motomachi ((5rd station): the abundant use of blues and grays places the scene at dusk.
+A servant greets a horseman whose descent from his horse turns out to be burlesque.
+After leaving Edo in the early morning, travelers spent their first night at this hostel.
+A marker indicates the path to Kamakura whose famous sanctuary is located only 8 km from this relay.

 The framing is often unusual and even if the artist knew the Western perspective, he also often used the traditional bird's eye view as well as the flat representation of Japanese painting.

-In Fuchū (19st station), the artist favors the crossing of the Abbe River on the banks of which was Tokugawa Ieyasu Castle.
+Dance Fuchū (19rd station), the artist favors the crossing of the Abbe River on the banks of which was Tokugawa Ieyasu Castle.
 The crossing is done thanks to specialized carriers called kumosuke who carried travelers in their palanquin, on a platform or straddling their shoulders.
 Once in the middle of the river, an unscrupulous porter might have demanded a supplement.

-The change of horses and porters to Fujieda (22st station) is the central theme of this print, in which a discontented samurai, undoubtedly impatient, dressed in black and wearing a hat, observes the agitation of the porters and the disorganized scene unfolding before his eyes.
-In a diagonal layout, covered with picturesque details and with a hint of humor, Hiroshige manages to restore the mood and mood of his characters.
+The change of horses and porters to Fujieda (22rd station) is the central theme of this print in which a disgruntled and no doubt impatient samurai, dressed in black and wearing a hat, observes the restlessness of the carriers and the disorganized scene unfolding before his eyes.
+In a diagonal layout, crisscrossed with picturesque details and with a touch of humor, Hiroshige manages to recreate the atmosphere and the mood of his characters.

-In Nissaka (25st station), at the foot of Sayo Mountain, five travelers gaze at a huge stone called "the stone that cries at night", referring to a legend that a pregnant woman was murdered there by robbers and her child rescued by Kannon.
-As an adult, he would have avenged his mother whose specter would have allowed him to find the criminals.
+Dance Nissaka (25rd station), at the foot of Sayo mountain, five travelers contemplate a huge stone called "the stone that weeps at night", referring to a legend according to which a pregnant woman was murdered there by robbers and her child rescued by Kannon.
+As an adult, he would have avenged his mother whose specter would have enabled him to find the criminals.

-Hiroshige chooses a composition centered for Hamamatsu, winter scene (29st station): at the foot of a cedar tree which crosses the middle part of the work, travelers and peasants try to warm up and dry themselves around a wood fire, while smoking their pipes.
-Beyond, the slightly snowy landscape is crossed by pines sometimes called "roaring pines" because of the plaintive noise produced by the wind in their foliage, while in the distance appears the small silhouette of the castle of Hamamatsu that Tokugawa Ieyasu had built in the plain.
+Hiroshige chooses a composition centered for Hamamatsu, winter scene (29rd station): at the foot of a cedar that crosses the middle part of the work, travelers and peasants try to warm up and dry off around a wood fire, while smoking their pipes.
+Beyond, the slightly snow-covered landscape is crossed by pines sometimes called "bellowing pines" because of the plaintive noise produced by the wind in their foliage, while in the distance appears the small silhouette of Hamamatsu castle that Tokugawa Ieyasu had built. in the plain.

 Each print of this series of Hōeidō, mentions the calligraphy name of the series " Fifty-three relays of Tôkaidô Then the title of the work, while the subtitle appears in a often rectangular cartouche.
 On the other side of the work is Hiroshige's calligraphy signature followed by the stamp of the publisher.
 In the margins of some prints, we can see one or more cachets of censorship, very present in publishing circles, prohibiting certain subjects, limiting the colors or involved in the very composition of the works.

-In Fujikawa, scene in the suburbs (37st station), the owners of a hostel bow at the arrival of a procession of daimyo to accommodate the lord supposed to stop in their establishment.
+Dance Fujikawa, scene in the suburbs (37rd station), the owners of a hostel bow at the arrival of a procession of daimyo to accommodate the lord supposed to stop in their establishment.
 At the front of the procession, the horses are adorned with strips of paper (gohei) often used in Shinto rituals and have the power to protect from all dangers.

-The print titled Yokkaichi (43st station) is traversed by a violent squall: the movement of the trees, the curved silhouettes of the characters - one of which runs after his hat and the other fights against the wind - all combine to translate the violence of the elements.
+The print titled Yokkaichi (43rd station) is traversed by a violent gust: the movement of the trees, the curved silhouettes of the characters - one of whom is running after his hat and the other fighting against the wind - all combine to translate the violence of the elements.
 The composition has no real center which reinforces the impression of chaos deliberately expressed by Hiroshige.

-For Shōno, rain storm (45st view), the artist, also known as the "Master of the rain", used all his talent to restore the intensity of the rain: the fine oblique stripes suggest the rain and on the bottom of curved bamboos under the effect of the wind stand out in the foreground, travelers struggling against the natural elements: one holds an umbrella, another protects himself from a straw coat while one covered Kago held by porters.
+For Shōno, rain storm (45rd vue), the artist, also known under the name of “Master of the rain”, used all his talent to restore the intensity of the shower: the fine oblique stripes suggest rain and on the background of curved bamboo under the effect of the wind stand out in the foreground, travelers struggling against the natural elements: one holds an umbrella, another protects himself with a straw coat while we have covered a Kago held by porters.
 Hiroshige manages to make the scene moving by the inclination of the rain, the posture of the characters and the multiple diagonals that cross its composition.
 The subtle gradients without outline reflect the density of this humid climate.

-Minakuchi (50st station) was famous for its craftsmanship of hats, tobacco jokes or small boxes, all made from dried and braided pumpkin filaments.
-The artist puts here, as in prints of the series, the specialty of the place.
+Minakuchi (50rd station) was renowned for its craftsmanship of hats, tobacco pouches and small boxes, all made from dried and then woven squash filaments.
+The artist therefore emphasizes here, as in prints from the series, the specialty of the place.

 It should be noted that the Tōkaidō route, along 480 km, required about two weeks of walking.